bluesky-social/pds/README.md

 Welcome to the repository for the official Bluesky PDS (Personal Data Server).
 This repository includes container images and documentation designed to assist technical people with self-hosting a Bluesky PDS.

+Head over to the [AT Protocol PDS Admins Discord](https://discord.gg/UWS6FFdhMe) to get started!

 ## Table of Contents

 <!-- markdown-toc -i README.md -->